datawire/ambassador-docs/docs/edge-stack/pre-release/topics/install/upgrade/helm/emissary-2.2/edge-stack-2.2.md

 ## Side-by-Side Migration Steps

-Migration is a five-step process:
+Migration is a six-step process:

 1. **Install new CRDs.**